-2.1.2 Cold clean drain: Detailed as connection points C, D and E below
+2.1.2 Cold drain: Connection points C, D and E in Diagram 2)

 There may be a small number of water tanks and drip trays fitted within the Autoclave.
-Any overflows or water outlets from these components are connected together to provide drain points from the Autoclave.
+Any over-flows or water outlets from these components are connected together to provide drain points from the Autoclave.

 A separate drain is advised for the connection of water tank and drip tray outlets.
-This can be connected to any room drain system as the water is cold, clean and at low pressure.
-Any drain pipe material is adequate for this type of outlet..
+This can be connected to any room drain system as the water is generally cold, clean and at low pressure.
+Any drain pipe material is adequate for this type of outlet.